photo by Beyond My Ken

 Originally called the 13th Street Presbyterian Church, the building was nearly destroyed twice by fire--once in 1855 and again in 1902.
-Two merges with other local Presbyterian churchs and two accompanying name changes resulted in The Village Presbyterian Church.
+Two merges with other local Presbyterian churches and two accompanying name changes resulted in The Village Presbyterian Church.

-The church became responsible for a footnote in America's history when, during the 1884 presidential election between James Blaine and Grover Cleveland, Blaine attended a meeting of New York preachers here.
+The church became responsible for a footnote in America's history when, during the 1884 Presidential election between James Blaine and Grover Cleveland, Blaine attended a meeting of New York preachers here.
 The Rev. Dr. Samuel Burchard extolled, "We are Republicans, and don't propose to leave our party and identify ourselves with the party whose antecedents have been rum, Romanism, and rebellion." ("Romanism" referred to the Vatican and Roman Catholicism.)

 A Democratic mole in the audience grabbed onto the anti-Catholic comment and made certain it was extentively publicized.
 Catholic opinion rapidly turned against Blaine which cost him New York State.
 And because of that he narrowly lost the presidency.

-Luckily, while the interiors are lost forever, the facade was carefully preserved.
+Luckily, while the interiors are lost, the facade was carefully preserved.
 Entrances to the residences were installed covertly into the side walls, undetectable from the street.
 Even the old church message board remains out front.